 All IELTS candidates will have their photo taken by IELTS staff on test day before the test.
 In some countries IELTS will also require candidates to provide a finger scan.
 The photograph taken by IELTS staff will appear on the IELTS Test Report Form (TRF).

 IELTS is dedicated to protecting the genuine candidate, whilst at the same time ensuring the highest standard of customer care and the validity of test scores.
 These additional security arrangements will provide additional protection for genuine candidates against fraudsters and those who try to exploit test takers.
 They also provide receiving organizations the additional reassurance that the person whose photograph appears on the TRF is the person who took the test.

 Your digital photograph and all personal data will be used only for the purpose of the IELTS test.
-The British Council regards the lawful and correct treatment of personal information as important to our successful operations and to the maintenance of confidence of those with whom we deal.
+The IDP IELTS regards the lawful and correct treatment of personal information as important to our successful operations and to the maintenance of confidence of those with whom we deal.
 As such this statement will apply equally to all of our offices irrespective of where they are based.